tomhe/covid19/README.md

 # covid19
-Notebooks for exploring the COVID-19 pandemic
+Code for exploring the COVID-19 pandemic.